 Ubud is often known as the cultural hub of Bali.
 Home to royal palaces and ancient temples, it is also the playground of some of the world’s most prominent artisans and art collectors.
 At almost every corner, you will see art galleries, studios, and local craft shops selling antiques, woodcarving, jewelry, textile, and paintings.

 So, it is not surprising for Ubud to be one of the best spots to learn Balinese dance.
-Here is a list of places that offer traditional dance classes in Ubud:
+The following is a list of places that offer traditional dance classes in Ubud:

 - Alam Indah (Nyuhkuning village, behind the Monkey Forest)